apexDev37/DjangOps/README.md

 > 🛈 This will create a fully managed venv and activate the virtual environment by default.

-If for any reason your environment is not activated from the above command or you encounter any issue, you can manually activate it with the following command.
+If your environment is not activated from the above command or you encounter any issue, manually activate it with the following command.

 - Activate the virtual environment